Paymentsense/Dapper.SimpleSave/contributing.md

 ## Fixing Issues

 Dapper.SimpleSave often maintains several issues that are good for first-timers [tagged as Jump In on GitHub](https://github.com/Paymentsense/Dapper.SimpleSave/issues?labels=Jump+In&milestone=&page=1&sort=updated&state=open).
-If one peaks your interest, feel free to work on it and let us know if you need any help doing so.
+If one piques your interest, feel free to work on it and let us know if you need any help doing so.

 ## New Features